mstanka/onboard-vue/README.md

 Application should contain information about selected and unselected users.
 By clicking on user card, that card should be marked as selected and **selected users count** should be increased by 1 and **unselected users count** should be decreased by 1.
 By clicking on user card which is already selected, that card should be unselected and **selected users count** should be decreased by 1 and **unselected users count** should be increased by 1.

-### When you finish your project, create new branch (name it with your name) and push it back to our repository.